 The department entered into a Memorandum of Understanding (MoU) with the Netherlands government to collaboratively develop and improve the production efficiency and economic viability of cooperatives.
-Implementation began with the launch of the New Generation Cooperative, a unique concept that incorporates members across the value-chain to fast-track growth and development.
+Implementation began with the launch of the New Generation Cooperative, a unique concept that incorporates members across the valuechain to fast-track growth and development.

-The DSBD also launched the National Gazelles Programme, a flagship to identify and nurture high-performing small businesses.
+The DSBD also launched the National Gazelles Programme, a flagship to identify and nurture highperforming small businesses.
 The programme will help to create employment and provide black-owned, value-adding and manufacturing-focused enterprises with managerial skills, access to markets and general production capacity.
 The first 40 National Gazelles and remaining 160 were from 507 qualifying entrants from key sectors such as manufacturing, ICT, energy, health, bio-sciences and the green economy.
 Customised growth strategies will be developed for all 40 Gazelles and implemented over a three-year intensive business support period.
 The remaining 160 Gazelle applicants were allocated to Seda business advisors for non-financial support and to prepare their applications for selection as one of the next 40 Gazelles.
 Sefa requested the list of the 160 Gazelle applicants to consider their funding requirements within the available instruments.
+Finfind, an online portal that is providing small business entrepreneurs with a much-needed resource through which to access finance, is another flagship programme that was launched during the past financial year.
+The need for this resource was evident from the 11 665 users who accessed the portal during the first five months after its launch in October 2015.

-Edith VriesAccounting Officer
+Edith Vries Accounting Officer